 Frankly, I didn’t take Suzanne Somers’ word for it.
 I’m an independent thinker (i.e. skeptic), remember?
-Mr. Muscle gets annoyed with me sometimes, because I have a hard time taking anyone’s word for it.
+Dave, my husband, gets annoyed with me sometimes, because I have a hard time taking anyone’s word for it.
 I have to dig and come to my own conclusions.

-Basically, bioidentical hormones (which are produced from yams and soy products, among other things) are chemically and molecularly identical to the hormones in your body.
-They are available through prescription at commercial and compounding pharmacies.
+Basically, bioidentical hormones (or biologically identical hormones) have the nearest chemical structure you can find to the hormones in your body.
+They are produced from yams and soy products, among other things and are available through prescription at compounding pharmacies.

 Synthesized (non-bioidentical, such as Premerin or Prempro) hormones mimic the physiological effects of the hormone they are replacing.
-But, the synthesized hormone is not an identical replica.
+But, the synthesized hormone is not as similar a replica as bioidentical hormones.
 Synthesized hormones are patented by their drug manufacturer and are available through prescription at commercial pharmacies.

-Through reading advocates of both bioidentical and synthesized hormone replacement therapies, I came to my decision to use bioidenticals.
+Reading both advocates of bioidentical and synthesized hormone replacement therapies, I came to my decision to use bioidenticals.